A few changes to the Ranger class.

 Faint = 30% or less chance to track.

-Poor illumination = anything less than daylight and greater than total darkness.
+Poor illumination = anything less than daylight and NOT yet total darkness.
 Torches, lantern, etc. Tracking is not possible in total darkness unless some non-visual evidence is available (scent, etc.).

 Good illumination = Daylight or a Continual Light source at hand.